-Maintaining clean coolants and lubricating oil is vital in ensuring efficiency and quality output on processes such as grinding, lapping, wash systems, honing, drilling and other “super-finishing” operations.
+Maintaining clean coolants and lubricating oil is vital in ensuring efficiency and quality output on processes such as CNC grinding, lapping, wash systems, honing, drilling and other “super-finishing” operations.

 There are many different types of filter and filtration systems available, and each can make distinct process improvements - but closer inspection may suggest that they are not performing to the optimum levels.
 You may think your filtration is working effectively, but is it?

 Our advanced magnetic coolant, lubricant and wash system filters or coolant separators have been developed to overcome some of the typical problems experienced when using traditional machine tool filters.
 They remove almost 100% of ferrous particles, including fine particles.
 As a result they extend fluid lifespan, save costs on consumable filters, minimise filter waste, and improve product quality.
 In addition, they offer 24/7 uninterrupted filtration.
 They are environmentally friendly, reduicing waste disposal of often toxic materials and reducing fluid usage.

 Before choosing a new filtration system or upgrading an existing one, it's important to consider the positives and negatives of each:

 (e.g. Cartridge filters, sock filters, bag filters, paper bands)